LeonarddeR/rdAccess/readme.md

 * Outgoing connections (Remote Desktop Client): Choose this option if the current instance of NVDA is running on a remote desktop client that connects to one or more servers

 * Secure Desktop pass through: : Choose this option if you want to use braille and speech from the user instance of NVDA when accessing the remote desktop.
-Note that for this to work, you need to make the NVDA Remote Desktop add-on available on the secure desktop copy of NVDA.
+Note that for this to work, you need to make the RDAccess add-on available on the secure desktop copy of NVDA.
 For this, choose "Use currently saved settings during sign-in and on secure screens (requires administrator privileges)" in NVDA's general settings.

 To ensure a smooth start with the add-on, all options are enabled by default.
 You are however encouraged to disable server or client mode as appropriate.